-If you define IgnoreAcctSignature
+If you define IgnoreAcctSignature, it

 prevents the server from checking the Authenticator field in requests